Open-Set Deepfake Detection: A Parameter-Efficient Adaptation Method with Forgery Style Mixture: Experiments and Results

 \subsection{Cross-manipulation evaluation}

 In real-world applications, face forgery detectors inevitably encounter data generated by new forgery techniques, leading to significant performance drops.
 To evaluate the generalization capability, we train the models on the training sets comprising three source manipulation types of FF++.
 Subsequently, we evaluate the trained models on the test sets of the unseen target manipulation type.
 Table~\ref{c23} presents the detection AUC and ACC of different models on the FF++ high-quality (c23) dataset.
 We bold the best detection results and underline the second-best results.
-It can be observed that OSDFD achieves SOTA AUC and ACC performances across all experiments.
+We apply OSDFD to two backbone networks, ViT-B and CLIP (ViT-L/14).
+The results show that OSDFD built on ViT-B surpasses previous methods, while OSDFD (CLIP) achieves SOTA AUC and ACC across all evaluation settings.

 Moreover, generalization to poor-quality data is crucial for real-world face forgery detectors.
-Therefore, we conduct the cross-manipulation experiments on low-quality (c40) data, as shown in Table~\ref{c40}, where OSDFD outperforms previous approaches by a significant margin.
+Therefore, we conduct the cross-manipulation experiments on low-quality (c40) data, as shown in Table~\ref{c40}, where OSDFD outperforms previous approaches by a clear margin under three settings.
 This underscores the proposed method's outstanding generalizability across diverse data qualities.
+OSDFD exhibits relatively lower performance on the (DF, FS, NT $\rightarrow$ FF) setting under low-quality cross-manipulation evaluation.
+This may be because the PEFT framework and style mixture module are well suited for capturing appearance-related anomalies but are less effective at generalizing to manipulations dominated by expression and motion artifacts, thereby limiting transferability to FF.
 Additionally, our approach demonstrates substantial improvements over the ViT-B baseline, demonstrating the effectiveness of the designed framework.
-Furthermore, compared to our conference version SCLoRA \cite{kong2023enhancing}, our method consistently achieves superior performance on both c23 and c40 data, which can be attributed to the effectiveness of the designed forgery style mixture module and local CDC feature extractor.
-Finally, OSDFD comprises the fewest 1.34M trainable parameters, facilitating its deployment in real-world applications, particularly on mobile devices.
+Furthermore, compared to our conference version SCLoRA \cite{kong2023enhancing}, our method achieves superior performance on both c23 and c40 data, which can be attributed to the effectiveness of the designed forgery style mixture module and local CDC feature extractor.
+Moreover, OSDFD (CLIP) exhibits good generalizability on low-quality data while requiring only 2.89M trainable parameters, making it well suited for deployment in open-set scenarios.